Masashi Ishibashi (politician): Later life

 In later years, he acted as an advisor for JSP chairwoman Takako Doi in strengthening cooperation with centrist parties.
 Ishibashi's reputation as an inter-party compromiser was seen in the fact that he refused to go along with chairwoman Doi's request that Ishibashi help campaign for an ambitious 180 candidates being fielded by the JSP for the 1990 general election, as this would involve hurting the electoral prospects of centrist allies.
 The same year as that election, Ishibashi retired from the political world.

 After retiring, he turned to memoir writing.
 In 1994, he was offered the Grand Cordon of the Order of the Rising Sun, but he declined.
 For the next decade, he turned down similar awards which came every year.
-Ishibashi died at a Fukuoka hospital in 2019 as a result of old age.
+Ishibashi died at a Fukuoka hospital on 9 December 2019, aged 95.